knutnergaard/smufolib/docs/user_guide.rst

 Combining Parsers
 -----------------

-If you want to define your own custom additional arguments, you can combine :func:`.commonParser` with your own parser by passing it to the `parents` parameter of :class:`argparse.ArgumentParser` as a :class:`list`:
+If you want to define your own additional custom arguments, you can combine :func:`.commonParser` with a separate :class:`argparse.ArgumentParser` object by passing the function output as a :class:`list` to the `parents` parameter of the class:

 .. code:: python